AmosNimos/Pix/README.md

 <img src="./pix.png" alt="./PIX">

-> Pixel-art Independent of X11 or P.I.X for short
+> Pixel-art Independent of X11 or P.I.X for short, or for fans of recursions PIX also stands for: Pix is Independent of X.

 Welcome to **Pix**, arguably the pinnacle of CLI pixel art tools!